 Henry Francis Evans

-Upon exchanging with Captain Thomas Fitzherbert of the Raisonnable 64 when Byron’s squadron sailed south to the Leeward Islands in December, he flew the broad pennant of Commodore Sir George Collier in operations from May to August 1779, taking the privateer Hunter on 14 August 1779.
-He later served in the combined operations that resulted in the surrender of Charleston on 11 May 1780, and he retained the Raisonnable until the late summer.
+Upon exchanging with Captain Thomas Fitzherbert of the Raisonable 64 when Byron’s fleet sailed south to the Leeward Islands in December, Evans remained in North America and flew the broad pennant of Commodore Sir George Collier in operations against the colonial forces from May to August 1779, capturing the privateer Hunter on 14 August.
+He later served in the combined operations that resulted in the surrender of Charleston on 11 May 1780.

-He was buried with military honours at St. Paul’s Church, Halifax, Nova Scotia where a monument to his memory was erected.
+Captain Evans was buried with military honours at St. Paul’s Church, Halifax, Nova Scotia where a monument to his memory was erected.